LukasWystemp/CNN_LArIAT/README.md

 - What is the optimal model configuration and structure with the highest accuracy?
 - Utilising gradient based localisation to visually represent the neural network, can I gain insights into its classification mechanisms to maximise the model’s performance, ensure applicability at LArIAT and other LArTPCs, and improve resilience to noise?

-There are several files for this project:
-- Visualise_data_distribution.py
-- make_train_model.py
-- model_visualisation.py
-- new_model.h5
-- original_model.h5

 | Project files | What they do |
 | --------------| -------------|
 | make_train_model.py | Makes the model and trains it in the same file |